Dental Assistant Radiology and X-Ray Certification Information

 - Radiation biology

-- Darkroom procedures
+- Darkroom procedures and film processing

 - Troubleshooting and processing errors